tc39/proposal-intl-messageformat/README.md

   The `value` is determined by the equivalent of calling `JSON.parse()` on the string, and asserting that it returns a number or a bigint.

-For all other inputs, no input, or on any error while determining `value`, resolves to a fallback value.
+Returns a fallback value if invoked without such an input, or if an error occurs while determining `value`.

 Internally, constructs a `locales` array of strings as used by the Intl.NumberFormat and Intl.PluralRules constructors.